dotnet/maui-samples/README.md

 ## Using IDEs

+### Visual Studio

-Currently, you can use Visual Studio 2019 16.9 on Windows (with the Xamarin workload) with a few manual steps.
+Currently, you can use Visual Studio 2019 16.9 on Windows (with the Xamarin workload) with a few manual steps to run iOS & Android apps built on .NET 6.

 Open an Administrator command prompt to enable the `EnableWorkloadResolver.sentinel` feature flag:

     > cd "%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Enterprise\MSBuild\Current\Bin\SdkResolvers\Microsoft.DotNet.MSBuildSdkResolver"
-    > echo > EnableWorkloadResolver.sentinel
+    > type NUL > EnableWorkloadResolver.sentinel

 Or in an Administrator `powershell` prompt:

     > cd "${env:ProgramFiles(x86)}\Microsoft Visual Studio\2019\Enterprise\MSBuild\Current\Bin\SdkResolvers\Microsoft.DotNet.MSBuildSdkResolver"
     > '' > EnableWorkloadResolver.sentinel

-> NOTE: your path to Visual Studio may vary, depending on where you
-> selected to install it. `Enterprise`, `Professional`, or `Community`
+> NOTE: your path to Visual Studio may vary, depending on where you selected to install it.
-> might be correct depending on the SKU you have installed.
+> `Enterprise`, `Professional`, or `Community` might be correct depending on the SKU you have installed.

 This command creates an empty file that enables .NET workload support.

 Restart Visual Studio after making this change.

+### Visual Studio for Mac

-Visual Studio for Mac support will be coming in a future release.
+Visual Studio for Mac is not supported at this time, but will be coming in a future release.

+### .NET MAUI

+.NET MAUI bassed projects can be open in Visual Studio and Visual Studio for Mac, however can not be run or debugged directly from the IDEs at this time.

 ### iOS from Visual Studio

 To build and debug .NET 6 iOS applications from Visual Studio 2019 you must manually intall the .NET 6 SDK and iOS workloads on both **Windows and macOS** (Mac build host).

 If while connecting Visual Studio to your Mac through XMA you are prompted to install a different version of the SDK, you can ignore that since it refers to the legacy one.

-> Note: currently only the iOS simulator is supported.
+> Note: currently only the iOS simulator is supported (not the remoted simulator).

 ### Mac Catalyst from Visual Studio for Mac

-Running and debugging apps from Visual Studio for Mac does not work yet.
+Running and debugging apps from Visual Studio for Mac is not supported at this time..

-### Known Issues
+### Known Issues - Visual Studio & Visual Studio for Mac

 * There are no project property pages available for both iOS and Android
 * Editors (i.e. Manifest editor, Entitlements editor, etc.) will fail to open, so as a workaround please open those files with the XML editor.

-### Android from VSCode
+### Visual Studio Code

-Support has been added to allow debugging of Android based apps in VSCode.
-Open the `net6-mobile-samples.code-workspace` in VSCode.
+Support has been added to allow debugging of **Android** based apps in Visual Studio Code.
+Open the `net6-mobile-samples.code-workspace` in Visual Studio Code.

     > code net6-mobile-samples.code-workspace

 To build your application use open the Command Pallette and select `Run Build Task`.
 Select `Build` and then the `Target` you want to run.
 Available targets are:

 * `Build` : Builds the Project.
 * `Install` : Installs the Application on a Device or Emulator.
 * `Clean` : Clean the Project.

 You can then select the `Project` and then the `Configuration` (`Debug` or `Release`) you want to `Build`.

 To Debug goto the `Run` Tab and make sure `Debug` is selected.
 Click the Run button.
 You will be prompted on which project you wish to run, then asked which `TargetFramework` you want to target.
 For now only `net6.0-android` is supported.
 You will then be asked if you want to attach the debugger.
 Finally you will be asked which configuration you wish to use `Debug` or `Release`.
 After this the application should deploy and run, breakpoints should behave as normal.

 Note: You will need to build your application at least once via `Run Build Task`.
 This is to that NuGet packages are restored correctly.
 This should not be required once [dotnet#15485](https://github.com/dotnet/sdk/issues/15485) is resolved.